The Mechanics of Silent Infection

 A typical drive-by download attack follows a systematic process:

 Initial Landing: The user visits a legitimate website that has been compromised or a malicious site disguised as legitimate.
-Proofpoint research indicates that 67% of drive-by download attacks begin on otherwise legitimate websites that have been compromised, rather than dedicated malicious sites.
+Research indicates that many drive-by download attacks begin on otherwise legitimate websites that have been compromised, rather than dedicated malicious sites.

 Vulnerability Identification: Once loaded, malicious scripts silently probe the visitor’s browser and device for known vulnerabilities.
-According to Trend Micro, sophisticated drive-by download kits can test for an average of 35 different vulnerabilities in a typical browser environment.
+Sophisticated drive-by download kits can test for numerous different vulnerabilities in a typical browser environment.

 Exploit Delivery: When a vulnerability is found, the appropriate exploit code is automatically delivered and executed.
-CrowdStrike intelligence revealed that modern exploit kits can adapt their payloads based on detected vulnerabilities, with 93% of kits using dynamic payload selection.
+Modern exploit kits can adapt their payloads based on detected vulnerabilities, with many kits using dynamic payload selection.

 Payload Execution: Finally, the actual malware payload is downloaded and executed on the victim’s system.
-Check Point Research found that 73% of drive-by download attacks deployed some form of information-stealing malware, with banking trojans and ransomware being the most common payloads.
+Security research has found that many drive-by download attacks deploy some form of information-stealing malware, with banking trojans and ransomware being the most common payloads.

 Why They Succeed: The Perfect Digital Ambush